 - Writing and Language: For this section, we teach practical punctuation, agreement, and word choice strategies, as well as hands-on strategies for the informational graphics questions.

 - Math: On the math section, simple concepts can be buried in abstract language and challenging question formats.
 To address this, our PSAT tutors focus first on teaching key math skills and then on explicit strategies for deconstructing the tricky question formats.

 - Reading: On the reading section, our SAT tutors teach a combination of active reading and question-answering strategies.
 They then help students apply those strategies to the challenging and varied passage types that appear on the exam.

 Nurturing Wisdom has successfully worked with hundreds of students approved for testing accommodations.
 Our tutors are experts in how to support students with accommodations such as extended time, multiple day testing, a reader, a writer, or other alternate test formats.

 All students begin by taking a PSAT pre-test.
 Based on our score analysis, the tutoring timeline will indicate whether or not National Merit recognition is realistic, goal scores, and the number of tutoring sessions we recommend.
-The pre-test, analysis, and timeline are free!Contact us today to get a free pre-test or sign up for one of our proctored tests!

 When to Start